panpf/sketch/docs/interceptor.md

   image can be transformed, such as circular, rounded, blurred, etc.
 * [FetcherInterceptor]: Provides the function of loading original image data from Uri, and loading original image data from the network, files, resources and other sources for Decoder to decode.
-* [UseSkiaInterceptor]: Convert PhotosAssetDataSource from Photos Library on iOS platform to ByteArrayDataSource that can be decoded by Skia
 * [DecoderInterceptor]: Provides decoding function to decode the original image data into Bitmap

 [Interceptor] provided by sketch-extensions-core module: